2026-27 Catalog

 103

-DENTAL MATERIALS LAB Corequisite: DES 1100 Includes properties, manipulation and application of dental materials.
-Students practice manipulating and using materials commonly used in dental and dental hygiene practice.
+DENTAL MATERIALS LAB Corequisite: DES 1100 Students practice manipulating and using materials commonly used in dental and dental hygiene practice.
+This course includes expanded functions as outlined in Chapter 466 of the Dental Practice Act such as: sealants, custom tray fabrication, suture removal, and temporary restorations.
 (Special Fee: $75.00).

 DES 1200.
 DENTAL RADIOGRAPHY.